-Kendall Jenner Using Ex Jordan Clarkson To Spy On Tristan Thompson For Khloe Kardashian, Reports ‘In Touch’
+Kendall Jenner Using Ex, Jordan Clarkson, To Spy On Tristan Thompson For Khloe Kardashian, Reports ‘In Touch’

-Kendall Jenner is reportedly looking out for her big sister Khloe Kardashian after Khloe’s baby daddy, Tristan Thompson, was busted cheating on her just days before she gave birth to their daughter, True.
+Kendall Jenner is reportedly looking out for her big sister, Khloe Kardashian, after Khloe’s boyfriend, Tristan Thompson, was busted cheating on her just days before she gave birth to their daughter, True.

 According to a report by In Touch Weekly Magazine, Kendall Jenner is asking her ex-boyfriend, Jordan Clarkson, for a huge favor.
 Kendall has allegedly asked Jordan, who is currently a teammate of Tristan Thompson, to keep an eye on the NBA player in hopes of catching him if he decides to cheat on Khloe Kardashian again.